For those of us that depend on a cup of coffee to start our day, a kettle that won’t heat up or turn on just won’t do.

 - Fill the kettle with half water, half white vinegar solution.

 - Empty the solution in the morning and rinse the kettle a couple of times to remove the smell of the vinegar.
 You might need to repeat these steps if your kettle was particularly scaled up.
 Complete steps 1-3 until you can remove all the limescale.

 NOTE: If you don’t want to use a vinegar mix, you can also use the following to descale your kettle.

 - Citric acid

 - Commercial kettle descaler (available from most homeware stores)

-The only tool you will need for this job is some fine-grit sandpaper.
-Once you’ve got hold of some, meet me at step 1.
+The only tool you will need for the cleaning job is fine-grit sandpaper.
+Once you’ve got hold of some, please follow the steps below:

 What should you do if you need to replace a specific part for your kettle to work properly?
 You could be in need of any of the following parts.

 - Heating element.